MLInsightLab/MLInsightLab/README.md

 MLInsightLab is designed to provide a scalable, integrated environment for data scientists and machine learning engineers to perform distributed computing, experiment tracking, model serving, and inference management.
 The platform is tailored to handle end-to-end workflows, from interactive development in JupyterHub to production-ready model serving.

 This project is a comprehensive Docker Compose setup for MLInsightLab.
-It integrates multiple services, including Dask, Jupyter, MLFlow, a custom API Hub, and a web UI - all served behind Nginx as a reverse proxy, providing a robust environment for data science, machine learning, and model management.
+It integrates multiple services, including Dask, Jupyter, MLflow, a custom API Hub, and a web UI - all served behind Nginx as a reverse proxy, providing a robust environment for data science, machine learning, and model management.

 ## Capabilities

 1. **JupyterHub**:
    - Interactive, multi-user JupyterLab environment.
-   - Automatically integrated with the other services in this platform (particularly MLFlow and Dask).
+   - Automatically integrated with the other services in this platform (particularly MLflow and Dask).

-2. **MLFlow**:
+2. **MLflow**:
    - Experiment tracking and machine learning model registry.
    - Stores experiment artifacts and metadata for reproducibility and model management.
    - Enables models to be easily served to the API hub.
-   - All users with the role of admin or data scientist have unilateral access to the MLFlow instance, enabling easy collaboration amongst the entire team.
+   - All users with the role of admin or data scientist have unilateral access to the MLflow instance, enabling easy collaboration amongst the entire team.

 3. **Dask**:
    - Python-native distributed computing framework for parallel computing.